danielwagener/docs/addons/intercom/GettingStarted.md

-   This will redirect you to the Intercom OAuth page, where you will be asked to log into Intercom (if you haven't done so already) and then for permission to link JIRA to Intercom.
+   This will redirect you to the Intercom OAuth page, where you will be asked to log into Intercom (if you haven't done so already) and then for permission to link Jira to Intercom.

    > **[info] Note**
    >
    > The Intercom user you use to authenticate the connection will be shared by all
-   > JIRA users of this project.
+   > Jira users of this project.
 Every interactions with
    > Intercom happens on behalf of this particular Intercom user.
    >
    > If you do not want to use your personal Intercom account, consider setting